dmakvh/eureka/Getting-started-with-Eureka.md

 * **Application Client** which using Eureka to make requests to the Application Service.
 * **Application Service** which receives requests from Application Client and sends a response back.

 The Application Service will first have to register with Eureka Server to be discovered by Application Client.
-Registering Application Client with Discovery is optional, but registration happens anyway by default.
+Registering Application Client with Eureka is optional, but registration happens anyway by default.
 Both the client and the service uses Eureka Client (java based) to register with Eureka Server.If you are using a non-java based application you need to use REST(todo:attach link) endpoints to register with Eureka.

 Once registered with Eureka Server, the Eureka Client by default pulls this registration information every 30 seconds (configurable) to its local cache and can find information about the service or make calls to the remote service.